tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/开发指南/多种语言生成应用认证签名/PHP（应用认证）_intl_en.md

 ## Notes

-- For more information on operations such as application lifecycle management, API authorization for application, and application-API binding, please see [Application Management](https://intl.cloud.tencent.com/document/product/628/40306).
+- For more information on operations such as application lifecycle management, authorizing an app to access the API, and binding an app with an API, please see [Application Management](https://intl.cloud.tencent.com/document/product/628/40306).
-- For the application signature generation process, please see [Application-Enabled Authentication](https://intl.cloud.tencent.com/document/product/628/40304).
+- For the application signature generation process, please see [Application Authentication](https://intl.cloud.tencent.com/document/product/628/40304).

 ## Sample Code[](id:Sample-Code)